What is Distilled Water?

 Find out how distilled water is created and what it’s used for…

 Distilled water is water which has undergone a purification process to remove any contaminants and natural minerals, through a process called distillation.
-Distilled water has been around for thousands of years and its first recorded use was around 200AD by Alexander of Aphrodisias who distilled sea water to drink.
+It has been around for thousands of years and its first recorded use was around 200AD by Alexander of Aphrodisias who distilled sea water to drink.

 A significant disadvantage of producing distilled water is that it is very costly because of the large amounts of electricity or fuel required for the distillation process.